Tips for Grad School Letters of Recommendation

 Dear [Individual’s Name],

 I hope this email finds you well.
 I’m writing to ask if you’d be willing to write a letter of recommendation on my behalf.
-I’m currently preparing to apply for the [graduate program] at [university] this fall, and I believe a letter from you would strengthen my application.
-[Add a personal, unique sentiments about why you chose this person and a few ideas of what they might speak about in their letter.]
+I’m currently preparing to apply for the [graduate program name] at [university] this fall, and I believe a letter from you would strengthen my application.
+[Add a personal, unique sentiment about why you chose this person and a few ideas of what they might speak about in their letter.]

 Thank you for your consideration,